 - Typically developing siblings, birth through age 12.

-- Airmen stationed at participating Air Force location; geographical separations are eligible if child is located near a respite care site.
+- Airmen and Guardians stationed at participating Air Force location; geographical separations are eligible if child is located near a respite care site.

-- Active duty Airmen, including Guard and Reserve, if activated for at least 31 days.
+- Active duty Airmen and Guardians, including Guard and Reserve, if activated for at least 31 days.

 Requests for exceptions to policy may be made on a case-by-case basis.

-Child Care Aware will connect the Airman’s family and interested providers to the local partner agency.
+Child Care Aware will connect the Airman or Guardian's family and interested providers to the local partner agency.
 The agency will work individually with each family to complete the necessary application and assist with connecting the family to a local respite care provider who can meet their needs.

 Air Force Wounded Warrior Program

-This program provides individualized personal support to Airmen who are ill or wounded in support of combat operations.
+This program provides individualized personal support to Airmen and Guardians who are ill or wounded in support of combat operations.

 Easter Seals has been helping individuals with disabilities and special needs, and their families, live better lives for nearly 100 years.
 From child development centers to physical rehabilitation and job training for people with disabilities, Easter Seals offers a variety of services to help people with disabilities address life’s challenges and achieve personal goals.